Orangera1n/macvdmtool/README.md

 To revert back to the default kernel, enter 1TR again, access Utilities>Startup security and switch to full or reduced security.

+NOTE: This is not required for macOS Big Sur, or Sequoia.

 ## Building

 Install the XCode commandline tools and type `make`.